Pathfinder-WOTR-Modding-Community/ModFinder/README.md

     * If there's a mismatch between your GitHub tag version and `Info.json` version it will think the mod is always out of date

 If necessary you can host your own `ModManifest` JSON file by adding a direct download link to `ExternalManifestUrls` in [master_manifest.json](https://github.com/Pathfinder-WOTR-Modding-Community/ModFinder/blob/main/ManifestUpdater/Resources/master_manifest.json).
 Keep in mind, this will not be automatically updated so it is up to you to populate description and version info.

+### Want your mod removed from the list?

+File an [issue](https://github.com/Pathfinder-WOTR-Modding-Community/ModFinder/issues/new) or submit a PR.

 ## Acknowledgements